kfatehi/modmail/README.md

 The webview is preloaded with the core **injection** which subsequently injects each module's injection component.

-You can require modules and do most things in each type of environment, in practice though, we find logical places to put certain logic.

-As a result, we need to communicate between these components.
-Electron makes this easy by providing IPC facilities all the way through.
-You can see examples of this in the `gpg` mod which actually sends ciphertext through the embedder to the main process where it is actually decrypted into plaintext.
-The plaintext is then IPC'd through the embedder and into the injection where it replaces the actual text on the DOM.
-We do this because we don't want our private key anywhere near Gmail's code, so we bring the ciphertext to it instead of the other way around.
+Most of the time you can do all the work in the injection component.
+Sometimes, this is unsafe.
+In these cases, we must use the IPC facilities provided by Electron.

+For example, the `gpg` mod uses IPC to sends ciphertext to the embedder where it is then relayed by IPC to the main process.

+The main process attempts to decrypt the ciphertext and then IPC's back the way it came until it replaces the DOM.

+We do this because we don't want the private key anywhere near the wild web code.
+Using IPC, we can bring the ciphertext to the key instead of bringing the key to the ciphertext where it might be at risk.

 ## Adding a Module